artefactory/one-click-mlflow/README.md

 - Enables the necessary services
 - Builds and pushes the MLFlow docker image
 - Creates a private IP CloudSQL (MySQL) database for the tracking server
-- Creates an AppEngine Flex service for the web UI, secured by IAP
+- Creates an AppEngine Flex  on the default service for the web UI, secured by IAP
 - Manages all the network magic
 - Creates the `mlflow-log-pusher` service account